cardboard-iguana/cardboard-iguana.com/notes/use-a-raspberry-pi-4b-as-an-ipad-pro-hacking-accessory.md

 #
 apt install dropbear-initramfs

 # Align dropbear SSH host keys with OpenSSH.
-Normally this
+Normally
-# isn’t considered a best practice, but…
+# this isn’t considered a best practice, but…
 #
 #     (1) We’re only ever connecting to the Pi over usb0,
 #         not an open network (or, god forbid, the
 #         internet).
-#     (2) We’re actually going to take steps in a moment to
+#     (2) We’re actually going to take steps in a moment
-#         MAKE SURE that (1) is true.
+#         to MAKE SURE that (1) is true.
 #
 # Since we’re only connecting to the Pi via SSH over a
 # SINGLE cable, using a private IP address, and with SSH
 # host keys that are unique to this device, the danger of
-# having these keys disclosed in the event that someone got
+# having these keys disclosed in the event that someone
-# ahold of the Pi’s microSD card seems minimal (after all,
+# got ahold of the Pi’s microSD card seems minimal (after
-# such an attacker could just trojan the initramfs.gz
+# all, such an attacker could just trojan the
-# directly).
+# initramfs.gz directly).
 #
-# (Note that you should make sure to set an EMPTY password
+# (Note that you should make sure to set an EMPTY
-# when using ssh-keygen to convert they keys to PEM format,
+# password when using ssh-keygen to convert they keys to
-# as dropbear doesn’t support password-protected host keys.)
+# PEM format, as dropbear doesn’t support
+# password-protected host keys.)
 #
 cd /etc/dropbear/initramfs
 rm -f dropbear_*_host_key
 cp /etc/ssh/ssh_host_*_key .
 for SSH_KEY in $(ls -1 ssh_host_*_key); do
-	DROPBEAR_KEY="$(echo "$SSH_KEY" | sed -e ’s/ssh_host_\(.*\)_key/dropbear_\1_host_key/')"
+	DROPBEAR_KEY="$(echo "$SSH_KEY" | sed -e 's/ssh_host_\(.*\)_key/dropbear_\1_host_key/')"
 	ssh-keygen -m PEM -p -f $SSH_KEY
 	dropbearconvert openssh dropbear $SSH_KEY $DROPBEAR_KEY
 	rm -f $SSH_KEY
 done

-# At this point you’ll need to add your SSH public keys to
+# At this point you’ll need to add your SSH public keys
-# /etc/dropbear/initramfs/authorized_keys.
-I’m not writing
+# to /etc/dropbear/initramfs/authorized_keys.
+I’m not
-# out this step explicitly though; you could be generating a
+# writing out this step explicitly though; you could be
-# new keypair here, using keys you copied over when setting
+# generating a new keypair here, using keys you copied
-# up the encrypted microSD card, or just copying
+# over when setting up the encrypted microSD card, or
-# ~/.ssh/authorized_keys (and making sure that the
+# just copying ~/.ssh/authorized_keys (and making sure
-# permissions are right!).
+# that the permissions are right!).
 You do you.
 #
 # That said!
 #
-# As a fan of per-host keys I’m not in love with this step,
+# As a fan of per-host keys I’m not in love with this
-# since it means that if I reset my iPad then I need an
+# step, since it means that if I reset my iPad then I
-# external keyboard to unlock the Pi before I can copy over
+# need an external keyboard to unlock the Pi before I can
-# the new public key.
-Unfortunately, I don’t see any way to
+# copy over the new public key.
+Unfortunately, I don’t
-# support a password-based login (which I think is "secure
+# see any way to support a password-based login (which I
-# enough" in here for the same reason that I think that
+# think is “secure enough” in here for the same reason
-# re-using the SSH host keys is “secure enough” in this
+# that I think that re-using the SSH host keys is “secure
-# particular context) without modifying dropbear’s initramfs
+# enough” in this particular context) without modifying
-# setup hook (which I’d rather not do, as any changes will
+# dropbear’s initramfs setup hook (which I’d rather not
-# be overwritten if the dropbear-initramfs package is
+# do, as any changes will be overwritten if the
-# updated).
+# dropbear-initramfs package is updated).

 # Add dropbear configuration options.
-In particular, for an
+In particular, for
-# unlock of ROOTFS on successful login.
+# an unlock of ROOTFS on successful login.
 #
-sed -i -e ’s;^#DROPBEAR_OPTIONS=$;DROPBEAR_OPTIONS="-jks -c /usr/bin/cryptroot-unlock-ssh";' /etc/dropbear/initramfs/config
+sed -i -e 's;^#DROPBEAR_OPTIONS=$;DROPBEAR_OPTIONS="-jks -c /usr/bin/cryptroot-unlock-ssh";' /etc/dropbear/initramfs/config

 # Drop permissions.
 #